elastic/eck-diagnostics/README.md

 Flags:
       --diagnostic-image string              Diagnostic image to be used for stack diagnostics, see run-stack-diagnostics (default "docker.elastic.co/eck-dev/support-diagnostics:8.4.0")
-      --eck-version string                   ECK version in use, will try to autodetect if not specified -f, --filters strings                      Comma-separated list of filters in format "type=type, name=name" (Supported types [agent apm beat elasticsearch enterprisesearch kibana maps])
+      --eck-version string                   ECK version in use, will try to autodetect if not specified -f, --filters strings                      Comma-separated list of filters in format "type=name". ex: elasticsearch=my-cluster (Supported types [agent apm beat elasticsearch enterprisesearch kibana maps])
   -h, --help                                 help for eck-diagnostics
       --kubeconfig string                    optional path to kube config, defaults to $HOME/.kube/config -o, --operator-namespaces strings          Comma-separated list of namespace(s) in which operator(s) are running (default [elastic-system])